Blog > Emerging Trends > Political Obsession Disorder: Symptoms, Causes & Treatment

 1. Validate the Underlying Emotions

-3. Set Digital and Media Boundaries
+3. Set Concrete Media and Digital Boundaries

 4. Rebuild Identity Beyond Politics

-5. Model Respectful Dialogue and Boundaries
+5. Model and Coach Respectful Dialogue

 Clinical Caveats and Ethical Considerations